tc39/ecma402/CONTRIBUTING.md

 1. **Prior Art**
     1. Our job is to bring features that i18n experts have already solved to JavaScript developers, not to invent new solutions to those problems.
 We often reference CLDR, ICU, and Unicode as prior art.
     2. The data and algorithms specified in CLDR, ICU, and Unicode are of variable quality.
 In order to be adopted by ECMA-402, the prior art must be considered best i18n practice by consensus of the ECMA-402 standards committee.
-2. **Difficult to Implement in Userland**
+2. **Expensive to Implement in Userland**
-    1. Features in Intl must bring something to the table that a third-party library wouldn't be able to do with the same level of efficiency and performance.
+    1. Features in Intl must bring something to the table that a third-party library wouldn't be able to do with the same level of efficiency, performance, and simplicity.
 The champion can cite a heavy locale data dependency or a complex algorithm to satisfy this criterion.
 3. **Broad Appeal**
     1. The champion must demonstrate that their feature request is needed by a large number of smaller web apps or a smaller number of high-profile web apps (Calendar, Travel Booking, etc).
 As a rule of thumb, the champion should demonstrate that their new feature is at least as useful as an existing feature in ECMA-402.
 The champion can provide npm module statistics or a list of user requests to satisfy this criterion.
     1. Alternatively, the champion can make a case that their feature is critical for a multilingual web, even if it lacks broad appeal.